Herbavoss/nxt/README.txt

 http://localhost:7876/doc - a javadoc documentation for client developers who want to use the Java API directly instead of going through the http interface.

-http://localhost:7876/admin.html - some more commonly used commands, using the http interface.

 Compiling: